9 ‘Far Out’ 70s Color Palettes to Inspire You in 2024

 2. Pair with Modern Typography

 Combining 70s colors with contemporary, clean typography can create a fresh look that nods to the past without being stuck there.
 I love the contrast of sleek sans-serif fonts with groovy 70s hues.
+Of course, any kind of 70s fonts will also work really well in these colors.

 3. Balance with Neutrals